amollenkopf/dcos-iot-demo/docs/acs-setup.md

 <br><br><li>Click on 'Agent virtual machine size' to choose the VM size you would like your private agents to be.</li>
 <img src="../images/01-acs-setup/acs-create-10.png"/>
 <br><br><li>Click the 'View all' link to browse through all available VM sizes.</li>
 <li>Select the VM size you desire and click the 'Select' button.
-For the purposes of this demo app we will choose 'D4 v2' (8 cores, 28GB memory, 400GB local SSD storage)</li>
+For the purposes of this demo app we will choose 'D4_V2 Standard' (8 cores, 28GB memory, 400GB local SSD storage)</li>
 <img src="../images/01-acs-setup/acs-create-11.png"/>
 <br><br><li>Set the 'Master count' to the amount you desire.
 For the purpose of the demo you can choose '1' or '3', either will work.</li>
 <li>Specify a new unique value for the 'DNS prefix for container service' field and hit the 'OK' button.</li></ul>